 Smoking is strictly forbidden in all indoor areas, including the workshops.

-Music and night’s rest
+Music and night-time activities

-The residents can work in the workshops everyday until 10 p.m. after which time there has to be quiet.
-After 10 p.m. it is only allowed to do activities that don’t make noise or can be disturbing.
+In consultation with the manager, every artist can be assigned for a workshop.
+The residents can work in the workshops every day until 10 p.m., after which the silent period starts (see: Music and night-time activities).
+After 10 p.m. it is only allowed to do activities that do not cause noise or disturb other residents.

 The workshops must be cleaned once a week.
 Every evening, all the tools that the residents have been allowed to use and have used must be put back at their rightful places.